 About this policy

 This policy (together with our Terms and Conditions and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-By visiting www.insentragroup.com you are accepting and consenting to the practices described in this policy.
+By visiting www.insentragroup.com and any sub sites affiliated with it, you are accepting and consenting to the practices described in this policy.

 What is personal information?